philc/book-notes/50th law - 50 cent and robert greene.md

 * "The Hustler's Eye": words from "Truth" (a hustler acquaintance): you must have your eye fixed on reality and sharpened to a razor's edge.
 The harsh world of hustling does this for you... or you die.
-* Once Fifty got a music contract, he observed the environment carefully and quickly realized, through the initial glamor, that he was a pawn in their game.
-They didn't care about him and would discard him once his heat dissapated.
+* Once Fifty got a music contract, he observed the environment carefully and quickly realized, through the initial glamour, that he was a pawn in their game.
+They didn't care about him and would discard him once his heat dissipated.
 * "Reality is my drug.
 The more I have of it, the more power I get and the higher I feel." - Fifty.
   * Relying not on other people, but on himself and the "hustler's eye."
 * A realist's eye can be applied to people and to business situations.
 You want to study people and try to understand some of the mystery behind how they act and how they will respond.
 This will give you knowledge and power.
 In business, you want to really see why you're not growing as fast as you can, and what changes are rippling through the industry and what dangers loom around the corner.
-* "Having clarity about where you are headed,w hat people are up to, and what is happening int he world around you will translate into confidence and power, a sensation of lightness" (rather than it feeling onerous to be a realist).
+* "Having clarity about where you are headed, what people are up to, and what is happening in the world around you will translate into confidence and power, a sensation of lightness" (rather than it feeling onerous to be a realist).
 * He criticizes escapism, distractions produced by the entertainment industry, and politics, for their effect